 800 W. Campbell Road ATC 10

 Office: ATC 3.609

-Career opportunities include but are not limited to the application of 3-D computer animation, modeling and simulation, data visualization, virtual environments, sound design, digital fabrication, interaction design, interactive narrative and game design in a variety of industries.
+Career opportunities include, but are not limited to, the application of 3D computer animation, modeling and simulation, data visualization, virtual environments, sound design, digital fabrication, user experience design, interaction design, interactive narrative and game design and a variety of industries.

 See Bureau of Labor Statistics for detailed salary information on these careers.
 Another great resource is the Occupational Outlook Handbook.